dillonkearns/elm-pages/site/README.md

 ## Libraries & Tools

-These are the main libraries and tools used to build elm-markup-pages.
+These are the main libraries and tools used to build elm-static-markup.
 If you're not sure how something works, getting more familiar with these might help.

 ### [Elm](https://elm-lang.org)